-After an introductory meeting in October 2013, the Southern African Development Community (SADC) and East African Community (EAC) dialogues took place in January and February 2014, respectively.
-Bringing together key stakeholders from the government, the private sector and the civil society in the regions, the dialogues took stock of the current state of play in the EPA negotiations, identified sticking points and examined options for moving the negotiations forward in a manner that built trust and local ownership.
+After an introductory meeting in October 2013, the SADC and EAC dialogues took place in January and February 2014, respectively.
+Bringing together key stakeholders from the government, the private sector and the civil society in the regions, the dialogues took stock of the current state of play in the EPA negotiations, identified sticking points, and examined options for moving the negotiations forward in a manner that built trust and local ownership.

-Participants spoke of how ICTSD had rekindled interest in the negotiations at a time when the talks were stalled; brought together stakeholders from the region; provided new, evidence-based research on the likely impacts of the EPAs; and challenged a number of ideological views.
+Participants spoke of how ICTSD had: (a) rekindled interest in the negotiations at a time when the talks were stalled; (b) brought together stakeholders from the region; (c) provided new, evidence-based research on the likely impacts of the EPAs; and (d) challenged a number of ideological views.

-In March 2014, ICTSD shared the main findings of these dialogues with EU negotiators in Brussels, providing them with a comprehensive view of the concerns expressed by African stakeholders and the steps they deemed crucial in bringing the negotiations to an end before the October 2014 deadline, imposed by the EU.
+In March 2014, ICTSD shared the main findings of these dialogues with EU negotiators in Brussels, providing them with a comprehensive view of the concerns expressed by African stakeholders and the steps they deemed crucial in bringing the negotiations to an end before the October 2014 deadline imposed by the EU.

-At the meeting with the EU in Brussels, Sandra Gallina, Head of Unit, EPAs, and the EU chief EPA negotiator expressed admiration for the work that ICTSD had done on the EPAs in Africa, saying that ICTSD was “doing what the EU could not do”.
+At the meeting with the EU in Brussels, Sandra Gallina, Head of Unit, EPAs, and the EU chief EPA negotiator, expressed admiration for the work that ICTSD had done on the EPAs in Africa, saying that ICTSD was “doing what the EU could not do.”

-The SADC EPA was successfully “initialled” on July 15th and the EAC EPA negotiations concluded on October 16th.
+The SADC EPA was successfully “initialled” on 15 July and the EAC EPA negotiations concluded on 16 October.